Arctic Getaway

 Having expected, and read beforehand, about the Northern Lights, and then experiencing the phenomena on your own, has only added to the awe and mystery, they holds.
 Even though, we might have found the scientific reason behind them, I would say, there is still a fair part of magic in it.

-To me, it felt like coming to an audience with a Nordic nature goddess.
+To me, the experience felt like an audience with a Nordic nature goddess.
 A presence hiding in the darkness, a mystical creature, that wants you to befriend her completely on her own terms.
 She does want to greet you, but she will only meet you under the right circumstances: In your most surrendered moment and state-of-mind, where you have let go of expectations, but still kept a hope in your heart.

 As in many meetings of Mother Nature, meeting the Northern Lights was a teaching on how to truly become ready to receive.
 In our modern busy lives, we rarely set time aside to become ready for the blessings, that are waiting behind the curtain, in the silence, or in the darkness.

 This is what a trip to the far North can teach you - at least, that’s what it taught me.
 If you only go on a one-time Northern Lights pilgrimage in your life, it will be enough.
-And if you only take the teaching from my story, it will be enough too.
+And if you only take the journey through reading my experience, it will be enough too.

-I believe, that when the human is ready, in a deep state of gratitude, surrender and awe, Mother Nature can arrive with her shower of a blessing anywhere.
+I believe, that when the human is ready, in a deep state of gratitude, surrender and awe, Mother Nature can arrive with her shower of a blessing anywhere in the world.
 A blessing that can make you feel, what it truly means to be alive.

 A blessing for a lifetime.